-• large datacenters (hyperscale and colocation), which account for around 55% of the market and are expanding rapidly, with knowledgeable customers that select each product themselves.
-In this segment, Legrand is often in contact with end-users, who appreciate the reliability, expertise and technical knowledge of the Group's teams; smaller, on-premises datacenters and micro datacenters, with the latter also seeing rapid growth.
-In this segment, customers sometimes expect a turnkey or systems-based approach.
+large datacenters (hyperscale and colocation), which account for around 55% of the market and are expanding rapidly, with knowledgeable customers that select each product themselves.
+In this segment, Legrand is often in contact with end-users, who appreciate the reliability, expertise and technical knowledge of the Group's teams; Together (and excluding overlaps), these three categories accounted for around 33% of Legrand's sales in 2021 (versus around 31% in 2020 and 18% in 2015).
+As part of its strategic roadmap(1), the Group has set itself the target of generating around 50% of its sales from these three areas in the medium term.

+smaller, on-premises datacenters and micro datacenters,

+approach.